decred/vspd/README.md

 requests, and a number of remote servers which host voting wallets.
 For more information about deploying vspd, check out [deployment.md](./docs/deployment.md).

+The process for listing a new VSP on [decred.org](https://decred.org/vsp/), and consequently in Decrediton, is detailed in [listing.md](./docs/listing.md).

 ## Development